allbabel/composable/rfcs/0006-picasso-runtime-upgrades.md

 These can be `@ComposableFi/developers` or product owners, but can be anybody qualified.

-Release engineers indicate good receipt of ask or request more information about proposed changes.
+Release engineers confirm proper receipt of the proposed changes or request more information.

 ### Alignment kick off